Colibrí Fellowship at MIRA

 - Weekly virtual discussion classes and study sessions

-- Monthly in-person gatherings at MIRA’s offices with opportunities to be in a community of peers (travel stipend may be available for those traveling more than 90 miles)
+- Monthly in-person gatherings in the Greater Boston area with opportunities to be in a community of peers (travel stipend may be available for those traveling more than 90 miles)

 - Match with a mentor